On The Cover

 Dr. Darlene Kluka was named dean of the School of Human Performance and Leisure Sciences (HPLS) after serving one year as the school’s interim dean.
 Kluka has been with the University since 2008 and has a doctorate from Texas Women’s University in physical education — motor learning, and a doctorate in philosophy from the University of Pretoria, South Africa in human movement sciences — port management.

-Dr. John McFadden was named interim Dean of the College of Health Sciences.
+Dr. John McFadden was named interim Dean of the College of Nursing and Health Sciences.
 As the interim dean, McFadden now oversees the administration of nearly 20 degree programs and specializations.
 A member of the Barry community since 1998, McFadden was the program director of the Master of Science Program in anesthesiology from 2005 to 2008, and most recently served as the associate dean and chair for the Division of Clinical and Administrative Health Science Programs.
 He earned a Ph.D. in nursing from Barry in 2008 and has been licensed in nurse anesthesia since 1996.

 Neelum Arya and Kevin Leske have joined the Barry Law School faculty.
 Arya taught Law Office Practice and Professional Responsibility in the fall and is teaching Criminal Law and Legislation this spring.
 Leske taught Civil Procedure and Climate Change in the fall and currently teaches Civil Procedure and Environmental Law.